HW4: Cypherdelic

 You should be able to think of other rules-of-thumb that might be

-likely to uncover defects in a method that is passed an int
+likely to uncover defects in a method that is passed an int.

-method is passed a char
+The valueOf() method is passed a char that is in ALPHABET.
+Some

 obvious parameters to pass include: